-- If allowed bring water into the test room.
+- If allowed, bring water into the test room.

 Those doom and gloom thoughts must be vanquished.
-Close your eyes, take several deep breaths, and take a sip of your water.
+Close your eyes, breath slowly and deeply, and take a few sips of your water.
 Some studies have shown that looking up helps.

-If you mind went blank working on a particular question, stop working on that question and go to the next question.
+If your mind went blank working on a particular question, stop working on that question and go to the next question.
 You can come back to the missed question after you finish that section of the test.